 - Twickenham Stadium is the largest rugby union stadium in the United Kingdom, seating 82,000 and the second-largest stadium in the UK after Wembley Stadium.

 - Strawberry Hill House, Horace Walpole’s ‘little gothic castle’ has reopened after a £9 million restoration.
 Open to the general public and now with a cafe and gift shop.

 - Eel Pie Island can only be reached by boat or footbridge.
 The island has about 50 houses and nature reserves at either end.
 It is home to Twickenham Rowing Club.

-There are several great farmers markets in the Richmond upon Thames area, including one every Saturday in the town of Richmond.
-The vast majority of produce sold at these markets comes directly from the farmer – the theory being that it’s fresher and better quality (although surprisingly not usually cheaper).
+There are several great farmers’ markets in the Richmond upon Thames area, including one every Saturday in the town of Richmond.
+The vast majority of products sold at these markets come directly from the farmer – the theory being that it’s fresher and better quality (although surprisingly not usually cheaper).
 The markets are outdoors, and usually, open only once a week.

 You may think that all the museums are ‘up town’ in London, but that’s where you’d be wrong.
 Both Twickenham and Richmond can entertain you with historical collections, and if you’ve never been to the RFU museum and you love rugby, you have to ask yourself why not?

 - The World Rugby Museum at Twickenham Stadium is home to a global collection of rugby football memorabilia.
 On a Stadium Tour, get behind the scene of the world’s largest rugby stadium.